This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For the most part, these activities are practiced daily or several times per week.
 Remember that one of the best self-care strategies is sticking to a routine and making these actions part of your everyday life.

-Research proves this notion, with one study displaying a linear relation between physical activity and health status.
-Researchers suggest that inactivity is a modifiable risk factor for a range of health conditions, including heart disease, diabetes, depression, colon and breast cancer, obesity, and bone and joint diseases.
+Research has proved this notion, with one study displaying a linear relation between physical activity and health status.
+Researchers have suggested that inactivity is a modifiable risk factor for a range of health conditions, including heart disease, diabetes, depression, colon and breast cancer, obesity, and bone and joint diseases.

-Another study, this one published in American Family Physician, highlights that “diet is the single most significant risk factor for disability and premature death.”
+Another study, this one published in American Family Physician, highlighted that “diet is the single most significant risk factor for disability and premature death.”

 Here are the top physical self-care ideas: